MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. To verify the resulting configuration, Within the RDP session to i20-ascs-0.adatum.com, from the **Tools** menu in Server Manager, start **Failover Cluster Manager**.

 1. In the **Failover Cluster Manager** console, review the **az12003b-ascs-cl0** cluster configuration, including its nodes, as well as is witness and network settings.
-Note that the cluster does not have any shared storage.
+Notice that the cluster does not have any shared storage.

 ### Task 7: Set permissions on the \\\\GLOBALHOST\\sapmnt share